Personal Injury Trial Attorney

 Mark Webb, Esq.

 After four years of government service, Mark established his own law practice emphasizing civil litigation and trial work on behalf of injured persons.
 Applying the trial techniques he had developed as a federal prosecutor, his private law practice flourished.
-Borrowing from the principles of the Samurai, Mark approaches his law practice with courage, loyalty, and self-control.

 Mark has been the solo attorney in several high profile and newsworthy cases that have ultimately impacted the safety of others.

 Mark Webb was the solo attorney for this brain injury case resulting from the bicycle company’s quick-release mechanism.
 A record $3.4 million jury verdict was awarded.

 This case alerted bike manufacturers internationally of their liability for putting a defective bicycle into the marketplace.
 In this instance, the newly incorporated front wheel quick-release mechanism was prone to sudden release thus causing the rider to be catapulted over the handlebars and onto his head.
 Brain damage, fractures and even quadriplegia were known consequences.
 Up until this verdict many dealers simply ignored these dangers, treating them as the cost of doing business.
 After this case, the front wheels designs of bikes changed to a safer type.

 Mark Webb was the solo attorney for this traumatic brain injury case involving a speeding police vehicle.
 The $2.5 million settlement was the city’s largest lawsuit settlement at the time.